A Letter from…the U.A.E

 A personal highlight for me was attending the World Government Summit in Dubai.
 Alongside Curtis Matlock from our partners, Proto, I had the chance to speak with government leaders about the topic on everyone’s mind: AI.

 We noticed a clear shift in the narrative.
 The conversation is moving away from the “hype” of AI and toward the practical, high-stakes ways these technologies can be deployed today.
-At the event, Curtis and I presented on how FNA and Proto have joined forces to safeguard fast payment systems against the global rise in financial crime through our award-winning, end-to-end Anti-Scam solution.
+At the event, Curtis and I presented on how FNA and Proto have joined forces to safeguard fast payment systems against the global rise in financial crime through our award-winning, end-to-end Fraud Portals and Anti-Scam solution.

 It is encouraging to see how proactively these organizations are tackling AI’s risks while embracing its potential.
 At FNA, we are proud to support these initiatives, not just in the Middle East but globally.
 We look forward to further collaboration with our partners in the region as they embark on ambitious transformation programs, and with visionaries like Proto who share in our mission to make the global financial system safer and more efficient.

-Warm regards,
+Warm Regards,

-Global Head of Central Banking Engagement, FNA
+Adam Csabay, Global Head of Central Banking Engagements